AK-12: Developmental trials

-On 6 September 2016, it was reported that Kalashnikov Concern introduced the final production model of the AK-12, which is derived from the well proven AK-400 (Base Prototype) and has replaced the earlier prototype models.
+On 6 September 2016, it was reported that Kalashnikov Concern introduced the final production model of the AK-12, which was derived from the AK-400 prototype model and has replaced the earlier prototype models.
 There were two base models that were introduced, the AK-12 which is chambered in 5.45×39mm cartridge and the AK-15 which is chambered in 7.62×39mm cartridge.
-Kalashnikov Concern also introduced a new squad automatic weapon that is chambered in 5.45×39mm cartridge, the RPK-16 which is based on the traditional Kalashnikov layout and design and has several novel technical and ergonomic features derived from the AK-12 program.
+Kalashnikov Concern also introduced a new light machine gun that is chambered in 5.45×39mm cartridge, the RPK-16 which is based on the traditional Kalashnikov layout and design and has several novel technical and ergonomic features derived from the AK-12 program.

 It was also reported that the final production model of the AK-12 and AK-15 began participating in troop trials with the Russian Army, where it competed against the Degtyarov KORD 6P67 and KORD 6P68 balanced action assault rifles.
 The AK-12 completed its operational testing and passed military field tests in June 2017.
 Both AK-12 and AK-15 completed testing in December 2017.

+Military adoption and service

-In January 2018 it was announced that the AK-12 and AK-15 have been adopted by the Russian military.
+Testing of the AK-12 concluded in December 2017, and in January 2018 it was announced that the AK-12 and AK-15 have been adopted by the Russian military forces.

-Prior to the United States sectoral sanctions against the Russian arms industry in July 2014, the United States civilian weapons market accounted for 90% of the Kalashnikov Concern civilian weapons sales.
-In 2014, Kalashnikov Concern planned to sell 200,000 Russian manufactured weapons in the United States market through its sole US distributor, the RWC Group.
-The sales of Russian manufactured Kalashnikovs to the United States significantly reduced both the production costs of current Kalashnikov weapons and the development costs of future Kalashnikov models that the Russian government purchases.

-Testing of the AK-12 concluded in December 2017, with the weapon being adopted by the Russian Army in January 2018.

-In August 2018, the Armenian Ministry of Defence announced that they had secured the rights to manufacture the AK-12 and AK-15 in Armenia.

-The rifle's first confirmed use in a conflict was during the 2022 Russian invasion of Ukraine by some units of Russian forces.
-Ukrainian forces have captured a few AK-12s, in addition to limited usage by members of the Territorial Defense Forces.
+The AK-12's first confirmed use in a conflict was during the Russian invasion of Ukraine by some units of the Russian armed forces.
+Ukrainian forces have captured a few AK-12s, in addition to limited usage by members of its Territorial Defense Forces.
+Videos posted to YouTube by the Ukrainian 3rd Assault Brigade, showed several of their soldiers using AK-12s.